pioui/uncertainty/README.md

 ```
 ### Structure
-Save classification probabilities .npy files for which you want to calculate uncertainties in the following structure
+Save the classification probability .npy files for which you want to calculate uncertainties in the following structure:
 ```
 uncertainty
 │